Hormones and Weight Gain

 The most important hormone for body composition may be growth hormone.
 We do understand some natural ways to make the pituitary gland release more growth hormone: proper sleep is important and so are proper strength training and proper nutrition.

 Alcohol, incidentally, interferes with growth hormone release.
-Its direct affects are toxic.
+Its direct effects are toxic.
 Alcohol poisons nerve and liver cells, and it irritates the upper digestive tract as well as the urinary system.

 In women, alcohol is a significant risk factor for breast cancer.
 If you use it to relax, please at least don't use it as your primary method of relaxation.
 Furthermore, alcohol makes lasting weight loss more difficult.
 Its calories are like carbohydrate calories except that the body must use them immediately because it cannot store their energy.
 This means that the calories of any food you consume while you are drinking will more readily be stored as fat.